Lakens/statistical_inferences/docs/09-equivalencetest.md

-Linn, Ellis, and Williams (2008) report that effect sizes for gender differences in mathematics tests across the 7 million students in the US represent trivial differences, where a trivial difference is specified as an effect size smaller then d = 0.1.
+Linn, Ellis, and Williams (2008) report that effect sizes for gender differences in mathematics tests across the 7 million students in the US represent trivial differences, where a trivial difference is specified as an effect size smaller then *d* =0.1.
 The table with Cohen’s d and se is reproduced below:

 | **Grades**  | **d + se**       |
 |-------------|------------------|